 The Joint Job Evaluation Maintenance Plan Manual (Appendix "D") shall be used to review job descriptions and rate jobs.
+The Committee will meet in April and October of each school year.

 ARTICLE 26 - EMPLOYEE BENEFITS

 26.01 Medical Coverage and Dental Plan